-Lindsay focuses her practice on class action and complex litigation in the areas of products liability, environmental law and toxic tort.
-With a background in mechanical engineering, she also has experience with architect and engineer liability, construction contracts and defects, intellectual property prosecution and litigation, and corporate contracts.
+Lindsay focuses her practice on intellectual property prosecution and litigation, as well as class action and complex litigation in the areas of products liability, environmental law and toxic tort.
+With a background in mechanical engineering, she also has experience with architect and engineer liability, construction contracts and defects, and corporate contracts.

 Lindsay is licensed as a professional mechanical engineer in Kansas.
 Before joining SHB, she graduated from the University of Kansas School of Law, where she was a member of the Kansas Law Review, a member of the Moot Court Council, an extern for the National Labor Relations Board, and a judicial intern for Judge John Lungstrum of the U.S. District Court for the District of Kansas.
 Lindsay also received the Payne & Jones Lawyering Award and CALI Excellence for the Future Awards in Torts I, Civil Procedure I, Contracts I, Federal Income Tax, and Deposition Skills Workshop.
 As participant in the In-house Moot Court Competition, she was recognized with awards for best over-all oral advocate, best over-all brief and as a member of the best over-all team.
 Lindsay also earned an Advocacy Certificate from the University of Kansas Law School and was inducted into the Order of the Coif.

 Before law school, Lindsay worked as a mechanical engineer for Black & Veatch where she was involved in the design and construction of various projects, including coal-fired power plants in Wisconsin and Nebraska.
 While at Black & Veatch, Lindsay also drafted and negotiated contracts for power plant equipment and construction services.

 Lindsay is admitted to practice before the state courts of Missouri.

 2010 J.D., University of Kansas School of Law (Order of the Coif)